PaddlePaddle/docs/local_dev_guide_en.md

 origin	https://github.com/USERNAME/Paddle (push)
 ```

-origin is the name of remote git that we clone,which is also the Paddle under your own account.Next we create a remote host of an original Paddle and name it upstream.
+origin is the name of remote repository that we clone,which is also the Paddle under your own account.Next we create a remote host of an original Paddle and name it upstream.

 ```bash
 ➜  git remote add upstream https://github.com/PaddlePaddle/Paddle